AliSaadat-ir/interactive-project-tool/quick-start-guide.md

     3. 📄 package.json (2.1KB)
     4. ⬆️  ..
 (Parent Directory)

-📋 Found .gitignore file in the selected directory

-Would you like to use .gitignore patterns for filtering?
-  ▶ 1.
-Yes, use .gitignore patterns
-    2. No, use default filters only

 ✅ Export successful!
 📊 Exported 42 files (1.23MB)
 💾 Output saved to: /Users/you/export_1234567890.txt